Skip to main content

 Query (client.query.run())/api/v1/queryPay-per-responseDeferred (post-response)Managed librarian output: answer, answer_with_evidence, or evidence_only from the full agentic pipeline

-Execute is for precision — you call specific methods with explicit execute pricing and get raw data + session spend visibility.
+Execute is for precision: you call specific methods with explicit execute pricing and get raw data + session spend visibility.
 Good for custom pipelines and deterministic orchestration.
-Query is for intelligence — you ask a natural-language question, and the server handles tool discovery, multi-tool orchestration (up to 100 MCP calls per response turn), targeted self-healing retries, completeness checks, and synthesis.
+Query is for intelligence: you ask a natural-language question, and the managed runtime handles everything — tool discovery, ambiguity resolution, multi-tool execution (up to 100 MCP calls per response turn), and settlement.
 One flat fee, with a response contract that can stay backward-compatible (answer) or return structured evidence packages (answer_with_evidence, evidence_only).
-This is the same agentic pipeline that powers the client app.
+This is the same managed runtime that powers the client app.

 Why offer both?
 Different consumers have different needs.
 An agent building a custom trading strategy wants raw data and full control (Execute).
 An agent answering user questions wants curated intelligence without managing orchestration (Query).
 Context serves both.